Ádám Lang

-Ádám Lang (born 17 January 1993) is a Hungarian professional footballer who plays as a central defender for Hungarian Nemzeti Bajnokság club Debreceni VSC and the Hungary national team.
+Ádám Lang (born 17 January 1993) is a Hungarian professional footballer who plays as a central defender for Hungarian Nemzeti Bajnokság club Debreceni VSC.

 Club career

 Győr

 Born in Veszprém, Lang was signed in 2012 by Hungarian League club Győri ETO FC.

 He scored his first Hungarian League goal in the 2013–14 Nemzeti Bajnokság I season against Mezőkövesd-Zsóry SE in the 28th minute at ETO Park.

 Videoton

 On 24 June 2015, Lang was signed by Hungarian League club Videoton FC.

 On 21 August 2016, he scored his first goal in the 2016–17 Nemzeti Bajnokság I in a 5–1 victory for Videoton over Debreceni VSC.
 Lang scored in the 23rd minute and was able to repeat his feat with another goal in the same match in the 56th minute.

 Dijon

 Lang signed with Dijon FCO in September 2016; his signing was registered minutes before the transfer window deadline.

 On 20 September 2016, he played his first match in the Ligue 1 at the Parc des Princes, Paris, France against Paris Saint-Germain F.C. in the 2016–17 Ligue 1 season.
 In the 15th minute he scored an own goal and the match ended with a 3–0 defeat for Dijon.